icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

 Make sure to have the following elements in your possession:
 - The iCure reCAPTCHA v3 SiteKey
 - Your `msgGtwSpecId`
-- Your `patientAuthProcessByEmailId` and `patientAuthProcessBySmsId` identifiers to authenticate your patient users
+- Your `patientAuthProcessByEmailId` and/or `patientAuthProcessBySmsId` identifiers to authenticate your patient users
-- Your `hcpAuthProcessByEmailId` and `hcpAuthProcessBySmsId` identifiers to authenticate your healthcare professionals users
+- Your `hcpAuthProcessByEmailId` and/or `hcpAuthProcessBySmsId` identifiers to authenticate your healthcare professionals users

 :::info